Hopeful and Powerful: Nonviolent Action in Global Culture

 Extensive honors community-building requirements (such as attendance, participation, and online discussion), 3 projects (video, analysis, creative), and a final portfolio.About the Instructor(s): Leslie Donovan

-Currently serving as Interim Dean for the Honors College, Leslie Donovan completed the Honors Program, her BA, and her MA from UNM, before earning a PhD from the University of Washington in Seattle.
-She has published scholarship on J.R.R.
-Tolkien, Beowulf, Old English women, and honors teaching.
-Dr. Donovan has been honored with multiple outstanding teaching awards, including UNM’s Presidential Teaching award.
-She is the Faculty Advisor for UNM’s Regents Scholars program and for the Hobbit Society student group.
+Leslie Donovan completed the Honors Program and her BA and MA at UNM, before earning her PhD in Medieval English Literature from the University of Washington in Seattle.
+She teaches courses about the works of J.R.R.
+Tolkien, creativity, the future, classical and medieval cultures, the Nobel Peace Prize, and nonviolent action.
+Dr. Donovan has been honored with multiple outstanding teaching awards, including UNM’s Presidential Teaching Award.

 Social Media